 If you’re looking for a piece of authentic Balinese culture without the hordes of tourists, Munduk Village should be on your list!
 With only a handful of small guesthouses, this mountaintop retreat offers the peace and serenity you just can’t get anywhere else on the island.

-Be sure to stop by the nearby Melanting and Tanah Barak Waterfalls for an Instagram-worthy picture!
+Be sure to stop by the spectacular Melanting and Tanah Barak waterfalls nearby for an Instagram-worthy picture.

 23. Hike Around the Banyu Wana Amertha Waterfall

 Banyu Wana Amertha Waterfall, located in the northern region of Munduk, Bali, is a stunning waterfall and a Bali hidden gem.
 It features four waterfalls cascading over a large rock wall, surrounded by lush vegetation.